aws-samples/amazon-ec2-nice-dcv-samples/cfn/README.md

 ## Notice
 Operating systems such as AlmaLinux, Debian, Kali Linux, and those that have reached end of life *are not supported* by DCV and *may not work*.
-Usage indicates acceptance of [DCV EULA](https://www.amazondcv.com/eula.html) and license agreements of all software that is installed in the EC2 instance.
 Refer to [DCV documentation](https://docs.aws.amazon.com/dcv/latest/adminguide/servers.html#requirements) for list of supported operating systems.

 ## About CloudFormation templates

+### Requirements
-EC2 instances must be provisioned in a subnet with IPv4 internet connectivity.
+- EC2 instances must be provisioned in a subnet with IPv4 internet connectivity.

-For templates that offers x86_64 and arm64 options, ensure that the instance type you specify matches your selected processor architecture.
+- Ensure that the instance type you specify matches your selected processor architecture (x86_64 and arm64).

+### Availability
-Verify [availablity](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/instance-discovery.html) of the instance type that you specify.
+- Verify [availablity](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/instance-discovery.html) of the instance type that you specify.
 Refer to [Why am I receiving the error "Your requested instance type is not supported in your requested Availability Zone" when launching an EC2 instance?](https://repost.aws/knowledge-center/ec2-instance-type-not-supported-az-error) for more information.

-When using a MarketPlace AMI such as [Rocky Linux](https://aws.amazon.com/marketplace/seller-profile?id=01538adc-2664-49d5-b926-3381dffce12d), [AlmaLinux](https://aws.amazon.com/marketplace/seller-profile?id=529d1014-352c-4bed-8b63-6120e4bd3342), [CentOS](https://aws.amazon.com/marketplace/seller-profile?id=045847c6-6990-4bdb-b490-0b159744e3a4) or [Kali Linux](https://aws.amazon.com/marketplace/seller-profile?id=3fd16b5c-a3f6-43b5-b254-0a6ae8f6a350), subscribe before using.
+- When using a MarketPlace AMI (such as [Rocky Linux](https://aws.amazon.com/marketplace/seller-profile?id=01538adc-2664-49d5-b926-3381dffce12d), [AlmaLinux](https://aws.amazon.com/marketplace/seller-profile?id=529d1014-352c-4bed-8b63-6120e4bd3342), [CentOS](https://aws.amazon.com/marketplace/seller-profile?id=045847c6-6990-4bdb-b490-0b159744e3a4) or [Kali Linux](https://aws.amazon.com/marketplace/seller-profile?id=3fd16b5c-a3f6-43b5-b254-0a6ae8f6a350)), subscribe before using.
 Marketplace AMIs may only support specific instance types, visit the corresponding Marketplace page to view available options.

-Check the [On-Demand Instance quota](https://docs.aws.amazon.com/ec2/latest/instancetypes/ec2-instance-quotas.html#on-demand-instance-quotas) value of your desired instance type and request quota increase where necessary.
+- Check the [On-Demand Instance quota](https://docs.aws.amazon.com/ec2/latest/instancetypes/ec2-instance-quotas.html#on-demand-instance-quotas) value of your desired instance type and request quota increase where necessary.

+### License Agreement
+- Usage indicates acceptance of [DCV EULA](https://www.amazondcv.com/eula.html) and license agreements of all software that is installed in the EC2 instance.
-NVIDIA [GRID](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/install-nvidia-driver.html#nvidia-GRID-driver), NVIDIA [Gaming](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/install-nvidia-driver.html#nvidia-gaming-driver) and [AMD](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/install-amd-driver.html#download-amd-driver) drivers are for AWS customers only.
+- NVIDIA [GRID](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/install-nvidia-driver.html#nvidia-GRID-driver), NVIDIA [Gaming](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/install-nvidia-driver.html#nvidia-gaming-driver) and [AMD](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/install-amd-driver.html#download-amd-driver) drivers are for AWS customers only.
 You are bound by their respective End User License Agreements upon installation of software.

-Templates may offer the option to install [Webmin](https://github.com/webmin/webmin) and/or [Docker Engine](https://docs.docker.com/engine/), which are released under [BSD-3-Clause](https://github.com/webmin/webmin?tab=BSD-3-Clause-1-ov-file) and [Apache License, Version 2.0](https://github.com/moby/moby/blob/master/LICENSE) respectively.
+- Templates may offer the option to install [Webmin](https://github.com/webmin/webmin) and/or [Docker Engine](https://docs.docker.com/engine/), which are released under [BSD-3-Clause](https://github.com/webmin/webmin?tab=BSD-3-Clause-1-ov-file) and [Apache License, Version 2.0](https://github.com/moby/moby/blob/master/LICENSE) respectively.

-## Deployment from CloudFormation console
+## Deploying from CloudFormation console
 Download `<OS>-NICE-DCV.yaml` CloudFormation file where `<OS>` is the desired operating system, and login to AWS [CloudFormation console](https://console.aws.amazon.com/cloudformation/home#/stacks/create/template).
 Start the [Create Stack wizard](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/cfn-console-create-stack.html#cfn-using-console-initiating-stack-creation) by choosing **Create Stack**.
 [Select stack template](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/cfn-using-console-create-stack-template.html) by selecting **Upload a template file**, **Choose File**, select your `.yaml` file and click **Next**.
 Enter a **Stack name** and specify parameters values.

 ### CloudFormation Parameters